BipanGharti/Data-portfolio/content/pages/projects/project-one.md

     property: 'og:title'
     content: ''
 ---
-🚀 Transforming Data into Actionable Insights: A Deep Dive into Our Sales Analytics Dashboard with the help of [hashtag#IBM](https://www.linkedin.com/feed/hashtag/?keywords=ibm\&highlightedUpdateUrns=urn%3Ali%3Aactivity%3A7215679847849680896) Cognos Analytics🚀
+🚀 Transforming Data into Actionable Insights: A Deep Dive into Our Sales Analytics Dashboard with the help of IBM Cognos Analytics🚀

 I’m thrilled to share a recent project where we leveraged data visualization to gain valuable insights into our sales performance and product trends.
 Here's a sneak peek into our comprehensive dashboard: